world-crawl-consortium/zcrawl/crawl-ref/docs/crawl_manual.rst

   knowledge of poisons as well.
 They are also able to use their tentacles to constrict enemies - potentially several at a time!

-Felids (Fe)
+Feloids (Fe)
-  Felids are a breed of cats that have been granted sentience.
+  Feloids are a breed of cats that have been granted sentience.
 Originally they were witches' familiars that were magically augmented to provide help for their masters' rituals, yet many have abandoned, outlived, or, in at least one case, eviscerated their former masters and gone out into the world.

-  While fully capable of using speech and most forms of magic, Felids are at a serious disadvantage due to their inability to use armour or weapons.
-Like all cats, Felids are incapable of thriving on vegetable food, and need meat to survive.
+  While fully capable of using speech and most forms of magic, Feloids are at a serious disadvantage due to their inability to use armour or weapons.
+Like all cats, Feloids are incapable of thriving on vegetable food, and need meat to survive.

   Their agility and stealth are legendary, as is their ability to get to hard to reach places.
 They move faster than most races, but don't run as fast as Centaurs or Spriggans.
-Felids advance in levels very slowly.
+Feloids advance in levels very slowly.
 They are skilled with many forms of magic, though less so with raw elemental magic.

-  Felids gain extra lives as they increase in levels.
+  Feloids gain extra lives as they increase in levels.
 Upon death, they will be resurrected in a safe place, losing an experience level in the process.

 Barachim (Ba)